The Boundary of Amoebas: A Necessary Condition for Contour Points to be Boundary Points

-Before we do this we want to briefly recall some of the known cases.
-We have claimed in the introduction that the boundary is well understood in the linear case.
-This is reflected by the following proposition.
+We briefly recall some of the known facts regarding boundaries of amoebas.
+Let $\struc{\mathbf{0}}$ denote the origin and let $\struc{e_1,\ldots,e_n}$ denote the denote the standard vectors in $\Z^n$.
+As mentioned in the introduction, the boundary of amoebas is well understood in the linear case.
+The following proposition provides a characterization.
+It was given by Forsberg, Passare and Tsikh \cite[Prop.
+4.2]{Forsberg:Passare:Tsikh} and follows from a direct calculation.